vijayvat/cloudpie_docs/docs/project-create.md

 ## Prerequisites
 - Users must be already onboarded to CloudPie
-- User that has Org level permissions to create project
+- User with Org level permissions to create project

 ## Creating a Project